Larry Ray (criminal): Legal proceedings

 In 2021, Isabella Pollok, who had been with Ray for a decade, was charged as Ray's co-conspirator in the sex trafficking and extortion case.
 In 2022 she pleaded guilty to conspiracy to commit money laundering.
 On February 22, 2023, Pollok was sentenced to 4.5 years in prison for money laundering.
+According to the Bureau of Prisons, she was released from custody on July 21, 2025.

-Ray is scheduled to be released on March 29, 2071.
+Ray is scheduled to be released on March 29, 2071, when he will be 111 years old.

 Aftermath

 These events were dramatized in the 2024 Lifetime television movie Devil on Campus: The Larry Ray Story, with Billy Zane playing Ray.
 A Hulu docuseries was also made, Stolen Youth: Inside the Cult at Sarah Lawrence (2023).
-A two-act play Runts written by Melvin Jules Bukiet was produced, opening in May 2023 at the Teatro Latea on the Lower East Side of Manhattan as part of the New York Theater Festival, which was loosely based on the events.
+The two-act play Runts, written by Melvin Jules Bukiet and loosely based on the events, opened in May 2023 at the Teatro Latea on the Lower East Side of Manhattan.
 The cult has also been the subject of Wondery Law&Crime's "Devil in the Dorm" podcast.